dotnet/docs/includes/core-changes/codeanalysis/5.0/ctor-arg-should-be-taskcreationoptions.md

-### CA2247: Argument passed to TaskCompletionSource constructor should be TaskCreationOptions enum instead of TaskContinuationOptions enum
+### CA2247: Argument to TaskCompletionSource constructor should be TaskCreationOptions value

 .NET code analyzer rule [CA2247](/visualstudio/code-quality/ca2247) is enabled, by default, starting in .NET 5.0.
 It produces a build warning for calls to the <xref:System.Threading.Tasks.TaskCompletionSource%601> constructor that pass an argument of type <xref:System.Threading.Tasks.TaskContinuationOptions>.